General Manager at The Travel Group in Vancouver BC Canada

 I love to cook and love restaurants.
 In a restaurant I’m looking for new and exciting dishes that will inspire my cooking at home or ethnic food that is difficult to recreate at home.
 If there’s a chevre chaud salad on the menu, I’ll probably order it.
 I have one everyday when I travel to France, my second favourite country.

 David and I became vegetarian in 1997 but switched to “pescatarian” a few years later, driven over to the “fishy side” by pasta primavera, the ubiquitous restaurant offering.
 I’m happy to eat wild seafood though.
 I grew up in Newfoundland, home of the best codfish in the world but since living in BC I’ve become crazy about salmon.
-I love to see them run up the river and the chance to see eagles and beers gathering to feed on them.
-When we have a wicked good run, like this year, I stock my freezer for a bargain and feel connected to an ancient local culture.
+I love to see them run up the river and the chance to see eagles and bears gathering to feed on them.
+When we have a wicked good run, I stock my freezer for a bargain and feel connected to an ancient local culture.

 I started collecting BC Wines 6 years ago and have visited about 80 wineries in British Columbia.
-I’ve also wine-toured in Ontario, Washington, Oregon, California, France, Spain and Italy.
+I’ve also wine-toured in Ontario, Washington, Oregon, California, France, Spain, Italy and Portugal.
 I drink mostly BC wine and beer and enthusiastically drink local when I travel.
 In 1984 I fell in love with wine over dinner at Hy’s; A Beringer California Cabernet Sauvignon with a rack of lamb.
 One of my top 10 meals.
 (I miss lamb) The big dark red is still my 1st love but since then I’ve had intense relationships with Pinot Noir, Sauvignon Blanc and most recently Riesling.